-- Due to the informal nature of unstructured interviews – it becomes extremely easy for researchers to try and develop a friendly rapport with the participants.
+- Due to this type of interview’s informal nature, it becomes extremely easy for researchers to try and develop a friendly rapport with the participants.
 This leads to gaining insights in extreme detail without much conscious effort.

-- There are no questions which the researcher has to abide by and this usually increases the flexibility of the entire research process.
+- There are no questions that the researcher has to abide by, and this usually increases the flexibility of the entire research process.

 Disadvantages of Unstructured Interviews:

-- The absence of a standardized set of questions and guidelines indicates that the reliability of unstructured interviews is questionable.
+- The absence of a standardized set of questions and guidelines indicates that its reliability of it is questionable.

-- In many cases, the ethics involved in these interviews are considered borderline upsetting.
+- The ethics involved in these interviews are often considered borderline upsetting.

 Methods of Research Interviews:

-There are three methods to conduct research interviews, each of which is peculiar in its application and can be used according to the research study requirement.
+There are four methods to conduct research interviews, each of which is peculiar in its application and can be used according to the research study requirement.